cvat-ai/cvat/cvat/apps/documentation/installation.md

 Add the following into your `docker-compose.override.yml`, replacing `my-cvat-server.org` with your own IP address.
 This file lives in the same directory as `docker-compose.yml`.

-Create the required directories for letsencrypt webroot operation and acme folder pass-through.
+Create the required directories for letsencrypt webroot operation and acme folder passthrough.

 Now restart the containers with new configurations updated in `docker-compose.override.yml`